Kame03/KPManager/README.md

 Note: If you are using this plugin for commercial purposes, please credit me.

 ### Contributors:
-- [Ruki X Music](https://www.youtube.com/@RukiXMusic): Helped me with icon color pattenr and outlines!
+- [Ruki X Music](https://www.youtube.com/@RukiXMusic): Helped me with icon color pattern and outlines!